chikap421/catlvdm/README.md

 bash scripts/inference_deepspeed.sh
 ```

-> Output videos are saved in `results/` (default path in config).
+> Output videos are saved in `log_dir` (specify path in config).

-Prompts should be formatted as:
+Prompts should be formatted as a CSV file:
 ```
 id,prompt
 1,A scientist works in a clean lab.
 2,A camel walks across the desert.
 ```
+We provide curated sample prompts in: [prompts/sampled_captions.json](prompts/sampled_captions.json)

 Configurable options are defined in [`configs/t2v_inference_deepspeed.yaml`](configs/t2v_inference_deepspeed.yaml).